CMP Investors Have Opportunity to Lead Compass Minerals International, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-7, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Compass Minerals International, Inc. ("Compass" or the "Company") (NYSE: CMP).
+BENSALEM, Pa., Dec.
+12, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Compass Minerals International, Inc. ("Compass" or the "Company") (NYSE: CMP).

 Class Period: October 31, 2017 – November 18, 2018